icmccorm/mirilli/README.md

 >

 ## Validate Results in Paper (1 human-hour + 5 compute minutes)
 In this step, you will

 ## Tool Demonstration (15 human minutes + 5 compute minutes)

-In this step, we will demonstrate that our tool is functional and reusable by walking through each step of our data collection and bug-finding processes.
+Here, you will demonstrate that our tool is functional and reusable by walking through each step of our data collection and bug-finding processes.

 To respect your time, instead of replicating the entire dataset, you will use a single crate, [`bzip2`](https://github.com/trifectatechfoundation/bzip2-rs), where we found a cross-language aliasing violation.
 At the time of our data collection, the latest version of this crate was 0.4.4, and it was maintained by [Alex Crichton](https://github.com/alexcrichton).
-Ownership has since been transferred to the Trifecta Tech Foundation, which updated it to version 0.5.0 in December of 2024.
+Ownership has since been transferred to the [Trifecta Tech Foundation](https://trifectatech.org/), which updated it to version 0.5.0 in December of 2024.
 This version eliminated several bugs and added a new Rust backend, but our bug still remains in the C backend.
 You will evaluate the functionality and reusability of our tool by walking through each stage of data collection for this library and replicating the aliasing bug in this library.
 This step-by-step walkthrough is intended to be used as a guide for anyone wishing to replicate our results in the future.

 ### Stage 1 -